+At September 30, 2019, all bank balances were entirely insured or collateralized.
+In October 2011, the Utility Commission elected to secure its deposits in a pool of pledged securities established and maintained by CB&T Bank of Middle Georgia, a division of Synovus Bank, in accordance with Georgia Uniform Commercial Code Chapter 8, Title 45, Code Section 45-8-1 and administered under the direction of the Georgia Office of Treasury and Fiscal Services.
+The Utility Commission did the same in 2016 when they opened two new accounts at BB&T, a bank that participates in a pool of pledged securities.
+In fiscal year 2019, the Utility Commission opened a new account at Georgia Community Bank with a balance of less than the FDIC insured limit.
+At September 30, 2019, the bank balances were \$2,086,762 and the carrying amount was \$2,173,682.

 At September 30, 2018, all bank balances were entirely insured or collateralized.
-In October 2011 the Utility Commission elected to secure its deposits in a pool of pledged securities established and maintained by CB&T Bank of Middle Georgia, a division of Synovus Bank, in accordance with Georgia Uniform Commercial Code Chapter 8, Title 45, Code Section 45-8-1 and administered under the direction of the Georgia Office of Treasury and Fiscal Services.
-The Utility Commission opened two new accounts at BB&T during fiscal year 2016.
-BB&T also participates in a pool of pledged securities.
 At September 30, 2018, the bank balances were \$3,436,896 and the carrying amount was \$3,272,518.

-At September 30, 2017, all bank balances were entirely insured or collateralized.
-At September 30, 2017, the bank balances were \$1,371,895 and the carrying amount was \$1,318,580.